sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 ...Evidently the technology in this world was much more modern than you had thought.
 You voiced as such.

-He quickly powered it on and thrust one earbud into your hands, putting the other in his-- ah the white part of his head was a mask or hoodie or something, you thought as he slid the earbud beneath it.
+He quickly powered it on and thrust one earbud into your hands, putting the other in his-- ah, the white part of his head was a mask or hoodie or something, you realised as he slid the earbud beneath it.
 You did the same and...

 Cartoon sound effects.
 Rather, wet splat noises.
 You unconsciously mimicked one of the sounds with your mouth, which had the kid grinning up at you.
 "I'm not sure what I expected, but it wasn't this."
 You glanced at Rouxls with a confused expression, to which he responded with a silent shrug.
 "You got any music on that?" you asked Lancer.